The Time the USAAF Bombed an American City

 The ice jam quickly broke apart, and the frozen waters slowly receded, saving the small town.
 The next morning, local residents were thrilled to watch as the water levels had dropped a full 10 feet from the day before.

-That night the crew of the B-17 were welcomed by the thankful and releved residents of Miles City Montana.
-The entire crew were put up at the local hotel, and each received a well deserved steak dinner.
+That night the crew of the B-17 was welcomed by the thankful and relieved residents of Miles City Montana.
+The entire crew were put up at the local hotel, and each received a well-deserved steak dinner.

 The next morning, the crew departed, and the B-17 made a final victory pass low over the town at 50 feet over the rooftops, rocking their wings as they flew back home to Rapid City SD.